sender-reputation email-deliverability

 First, pause the welcome series immediately.
 Do not continue mailing the sequence while your reputation is degraded.

-Second, check Google Postmaster and confirm your domain reputation status.
-Note the date the reputation started declining.
+Second, check Google Postmaster Tools v2 and confirm your spam rate trend and Compliance Dashboard status.
+Note the date the spam rate started rising.

 Third, run seed list tests on each welcome series email to identify which steps are filtering to spam or Promotions.